DawidOlszewski/Rock-Paper-Scissors-game/README.md

 Fully made in React.

-you can preview site here: https://dawidolszewski.github.io/Rock-Paper-Scissors-game/
+You can preview site here: https://dawidolszewski.github.io/Rock-Paper-Scissors-game/

+**You can extend app by clickig the headers title**

 I used here:
 * Atomic Design